 Losing Sleep and its Effect on Your Fatigue

 Getting enough sleep is essential for making it through the decreasing length of daytime.
 Every day until the Winter Solstice, which is usually on December 20 or 21, the days keep getting incrementally shorter by a varying amount of time that depends on where you live.
-You could be losing anywhere from as little as one and a half minutes a day to as much as much as 15 minutes a day.
+You could be losing anywhere from as little as one and a half minutes a day to as much as 15 minutes a day.
 The closer you live to the Arctic Circle, the more minutes per day you lose from fall to winter.

 Start unplugging at night to get better sleep, which means turning off your cell phone (or keeping it away from you if you need it as an alarm clock) and turning off the TV.

-6. Don’t Forget Your Doctor Check-Ups
+6. Don’t Forget Your Regular Medical Check-Ups

 There are also some physical conditions that might cause fatigue, like thyroid conditions, hormonal imbalances, nutrient deficiencies, anemia, kidney and liver disease, and many more.